andyrodrigues30/bkr-engine/README.md

 ## System Maturity Phases

-The BLUE Knowledge Review Engine is built as a progressive decision system, where each phase increases the system’s ability to evaluate, classify, and govern knowledge.
+The BLUE Knowledge Review Engine is built as a progressive decision system, where each phase increases the system's ability to evaluate, classify, and govern knowledge.

 These phases describe maturity of decision-making capability, not just feature completion.

 ### Phase 1 - Pipeline Foundation (Structural Engine)
 This phase establishes the core deterministic pipeline that everything else builds on.

-**Goal:** Create a fully working ingestion → processing → output pipeline with no intelligence.
+**Goal:** Create a fully working ingestion --> processing --> output pipeline with no intelligence.

 #### What exists in this phase:
 - Domain models (Submission, Guide, Review, TrustVector)
-- Markdown ingestion → Submission creation
+- Markdown ingestion --> Submission creation
 - Workflow pipeline execution order
 - State machine for submission lifecycle
 - Basic heuristic scoring (quality + trust)